-U.S.A.
-The HP-17B generates and uses radio frequency energy and may interfere with radio and television reception.
-The calculator complies with the limits for a Class B computing device as specified in Subpart J of Part 15 of FCC Rules, which provide reasonable protection against such interference in a residential installation.
-In the unlikely event that there is interference to radio or television reception (which can be determined by turning the HP-17B off and on or by removing the batteries), try:
+This calculator generates, uses, and can radiate radio frequency energy and may interfere with radio and television reception.
+The calculator complies with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference in a residential installation.

+However, there is no guarantee that interference will not occur in a particular installation.
+In the unlikely event that there is interference to radio or television reception(which can be determined by turning the calculator off and on), the user is encouraged to try to correct the interference by one or more of the following measures:

-- Reorienting the receiving antenna. - Relocating the calculator with respect to the receiver.
+- Reorient or relocate the receiving antenna. - Relocate the calculator, with respect to the receiver.